Cambridgeshire Cats: History

-Playoff successes (1992 to 1999)

 After two years of inactivity, the club was reformed as the Cambridge Cats with a squad of over 40 players, half of whom came from the 1990 Wildcats team.
 They joined the British National Gridiron League in 1993, where they played in the East Midlands conference of Division One.
-They reached the playoffs at the first attempt after finishing second in acampaign which saw them score more than 40 points in six of their ten games.
+They reached the playoffs at the first attempt after finishing second in a campaign which saw them score more than 40 points in six of their ten games.
 They were drawn away to the Derbyshire Braves in the wild-card round, who they beat to set up a tie against the Redditch Arrows.
 In a high-scoring game, they won by 54 points to 40 before losing their semi-final against the Lincoln Saints.

 They joined the British American Football Association in 1994, marking the start of the club's most successful spell.
 They entered the Midlands conference of Division Three and finished top, winning eight of their ten games.
 As in the previous season, they faced the Redditch Arrows, who they shut out whilst scoring 42 points.
 The semi-final saw them win away to the Chester Romans to set up their first play-off final.
 They secured their first divisional title by defeating the Crawley Raiders 25–14.

 As a result of their playoff win, the Cats were promoted to Division Two, where they competed in the North / Midlands conference and finished second with an 8–2 record.
 After beating the Chiefs in the playoff quarter-finals, they were drawn at home to the Lancashire Wolverines, who had been responsible for the Cats' only two defeats earlier in the season including 35-point shutout.
 There was no repeat of that heavy defeat this time as the Cats won 42–23 to set up a final against the Plymouth Admirals.
 After falling 13 points behind, they eventually won 28–13 to secure their second consecutive divisional championship and promotion.

 They struggled in their first season at this higher level, the top flight of the newly renamed British Senior League (BSL), after many the top players decided to retire before the season started.
 To make matters worse, the head coach and several players walked out after only a couple of games.
 Cambridge's dismal season ended abruptly when they could not afford to play their final two home games.
 After winning just two of their ten games, they finished fourth out of the five teams which made up the North Conference.
 They once again finished second from bottom the following year, (ahead of the Northants Storm who folded after just three games), and once again in 1998.
 The Cats finally folded prior to the start of the 1999 season.